-Quitting smoking is no easy feat.
-If you’ve come to rely on something daily, stopping that habit requires more than just chewing gum for hours each day.
-Sorry to burst your bubble, but you’ll likely need more than just a recurring gum subscription to help you quit for good.
+Thus these three treatments’ overall strategy of weaning you off one destructive addiction by introducing a more mild one, is very much doctor recommended.
+But if you’ve come to rely on nicotine daily, stopping that habit often requires more than just chewing gum for a few hours.
+Sorry to burst your bubble, but you may end up needing more than a recurring gum subscription to help you quit for good.

-For this reason, we don’t find Lucy’s product to be the best solution for smokers with really strong or long-term addictions to nicotine.
+For this reason, we don’t find Lucy’s product to be the best solution for smokers with long-term addictions to nicotine.
 The lack of access to a physician or really any other treatment beyond providing accessible nicotine gum is not ideal.
-That said, for the casual smoker or the merely the curious one, Lucy is 100% worth trying for $5.
+That said, Lucy is so affordable you might as well try it.
+For the casual smoker – or the merely the curious one – Lucy only costs $5 to sample.

-While Nicorette has remained the industry leader for decades, the personalization of their support is not quite cutting it in 2020.
-Customer have evolved to want more.
-Yes, it’s accessible, but there are now new options that put the customer’s experience and health more front and center.
+What about Nicorette?
+While they have remained an industry leader for decades, the personalization of their support is not quite cutting it in 2020.
+Customers have evolved to want more.
+Yes, like Lucy it’s broadly accessible, but it’s comparatively more expensive, and there are more modern options that put the customer’s experience and health more front and center.